 6. Network Analyst and Programming Job

 The Internet of Things has ensured that even ordinary household appliances are interconnected.
 Even devices at the workplace communicate with each other through a network.
-This technology has carved a niche for network analyst in that it no longer suffices for one to know how to set up a network, they have to go above and beyond to understand the needs of the business, organizational structure, privacy concerns among other things.
+This technology has carved a niche for a programming job called network analyst in that it no longer suffices for one to know how to set up a network, they have to go above and beyond to understand the needs of the business, organizational structure, privacy concerns among other things.

 A network analyst, apart from knowing how to design and set up a network, is able to analyze the network, root out its flaws, and improve its design depending on the business model.
 These professionals must possess such skills as data analysis, database querying proficiencies, programming languages, software developments, and knowledge in system networking.